nickolashkraus/nickolaskraus-io/site/content/posts/hosting-a-static-website-with-hugo-and-aws.md

 website URL, but instead use the S3 REST endpoint (example-bucket-root.s3.amazonaws.com), you will not get this functionality.
-CloudFront provides default root object support, such that example.com will return `index.html`, but this will not work for any subdirectories (ex. example.com/blog).
+CloudFront provides default root object support, such that example.com will return `index.html`, but this will not work for any subdirectories (e.g., example.com/blog).
 The solution is to simply use the S3 static website URL and create a custom origin as opposed to a S3 Origin.